agi-brain/xuance/docs/source/documents/api/policies/gaussian.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.CriticNet_SAC.construct(x, a)

-  xxxxxx.
+  A feed forward method that defines the forward pass through the critic network, taking the input tensors x and a, and passing it through the critic model.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :param a: xxxxxx.
+  :param a: The input action data.
-  :type a: xxxxxx
+  :type a: ms.Tensor
-  :return: xxxxxx.
+  :return: The evaluated critic values of input x.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.gaussian.SACPolicy(action_space, representation, actor_hidden_size, initialize, activation)

+  This class defines a policy for the soft actor-critic (SAC) with continuous action spaces.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: nn.Cell
   :param actor_hidden_size: The sizes of the hidden layers in actor network.
   :type actor_hidden_size: list
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.gaussian.SACPolicy.action(observation)

-  xxxxxx.
+  - A feed forward method that computes the forward pass of the policy network given an observation.
+  - It returns the representation of the representation_actor, and the action distribution.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the outputs of the representation_actor, and the action distribution.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.mindspore.policies.gaussian.SACPolicy.Qtarget(observation)

-  xxxxxx.
+  Calculate the Q-value with the target Q network.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: The target Q values.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:function::
   xuance.mindspore.policies.gaussian.SACPolicy.Qaction(observation)

-  xxxxxx.
+  Calculate the Q value for the original Q network.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :param action: The action input.
+  :type action: ms.Tensor
+  :return: The evaluate Q values.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:function::
   xuance.mindspore.policies.gaussian.SACPolicy.Qpolicy(observation)

-  xxxxxx.
+  Calculat the log of action probabilities, and the Q-values of the policy network.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the log of action probabilities, and the Q-values of the policy network.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.mindspore.policies.gaussian.SACPolicy.construct()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. py:function::
   xuance.mindspore.policies.gaussian.SACPolicy.soft_update(tau)

-  xxxxxx.
+  Performs a soft update of the target networks using a specified interpolation parameter (tau).

   :param tau: The soft update factor for the update of target networks.
   :type tau: float